smurdock03/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly _accessible_, in addition to restricting _access_ to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?
 Load Balancers Protect against DDoS attacks.
 The jumpbox adds an extra layer of protection behind a firewall to ensure multiple layers of protection

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _Jumpbox_ and system _network__.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jumpbox and system network.
 - _TODO: What does Filebeat watch for?_ Log files and file name changes
 - _TODO: What does Metricbeat record?_Collects Metrics from the OS and services that are running on the servers